gr4vy/gr4vy-go/api/docs/TransactionCardRequest.md

 ### NewTransactionCardRequest

-`func NewTransactionCardRequest(method string, number string, expirationDate string, securityCode string, ) *TransactionCardRequest`
+`func NewTransactionCardRequest(method string, number string, expirationDate string, ) *TransactionCardRequest`

 NewTransactionCardRequest instantiates a new TransactionCardRequest object This constructor will assign default values to properties that have it defined,